danrustia11/agriapp_iot/2_creating_a_database.md

-# Creating a MySQL database
+# Creating a MySQL database and table using Adminer

 Please make sure that you have accomplished 1_environment_setup.md before proceeding to this step.<br/>